robcarver17/pysystemtrade/docs/introduction.md

 from systems.provided.example.rules import ewmac_forecast_with_defaults as ewmac
 ```

-This is a slightly different version of the rule we defined before, which has default values for Lfast and Lslow.
+This is a slightly different version of the rule we defined before, which has default values for `Lfast` and `Lslow`.
 Now there are many ways to create a set of trading rules; here is the simplest:

 ```python
 from systems.forecasting import Rules